Outstanding Christian churches

 - Vladimir Dormition Cathedral - Russia, Vladimir.
 One of most important churches in history of Russian Orthodox Church, built in 1160.
 Very ornate exterior with iconostas by Andrei Rublev (1408).

 - Limburg Cathedral - Germany, Hesse.
-Most accomplished late Romanic style church, built in circa 1190 - 1235.
+Most accomplished late Romanic style church, built sometimes around 1190 - 1235.

 - Amiens Cathedral - France, Somme.
 One of most impressive Gothic churches and churches in general in world.
 Built in 1220 - 1266.

-- Burgos Cathedral - Spain, Castile and Léon.
-One of the best Gothic style examples, built in 1221 - 1567.
+- Burgos Cathedral - Spain, Castile-Leon.
+One of the best Gothic style examples in church architecture, built in 1221 - 1567.

 - Westminster Abbey - United Kingdom, London.
 Royal church of United Kingdom with numerous art values.
-Built in 1245 - circa 1745, mainly in Gothic style.
+Built in 1245 - around 1745, mainly in Gothic style.

 - Cologne Cathedral - Germany, North Rhine - Westphalia.
 Very impressive Gothic cathedral with two 157 metres tall towers, built in 1248 - 1880.